rgenge/Zencon/README.md

 1. Download Metamask Extension from chrome
 2. Set up your wallet using ganache
 3. Access your local account using ganache and test run the program
-4. Don't forget to connect your wallet to the localhost address

 ## How to Install System